How we’re helping

 The plains mouse was once widespread in the arid and semi-arid regions of Australia.
 Since European settlement, its range has declined by 50 to 90% and it is now restricted to the gibber (stone-covered) plains of northern SA and southern NT.

 The major threat to the plains mouse is habitat degradation due to trampling and grazing from cattle and sheep.
 Predation from feral cats and foxes have also contributed to their decline, with plains mice frequently turning up in the stomach contents of cats shot in the region.
 The plains mouse is now listed nationally as vulnerable.

-The Plains Mouse builds shallow, complex burrows which are dug into cracks in the gibber plain or at the base of shrubs.
-In burrows dug beneath shrubs, the soil is softer and complex warrens can be built up to 2 square metres in area.
+The plains mouse builds shallow, complex burrows which are dug into cracks in the gibber plain or at the base of shrubs.
+In burrows dug beneath shrubs, the soil is softer and complex warrens can be built up to 2m².
 Nest chambers are built with dried grass.
 During the breeding season, burrows often contain one male and several females, while outside of breeding season burrows can be occupied by up to 20 mice.
 The mice leave tracks that connect their burrows and lead off to their feeding areas.